Let me ask you this, when do you feel proud of yourself the most?

 Setting Your Goal

 So now that you set your goal category, create and imagine the goal you want to attain.
 Create a clear image in your mind and visualize yourself doing or having your goal.
 This creates a clear intention throughout your whole being, you’d be surprised at how much your body attains and creates things for us when the intention is clear and you know what you want.

 Maybe your goal is of a growing business?
-A goal could be 'My business and I are flowing freely and abundant', imagine a queue outside your place of work and a diary full of appointments.
+A goal could be ‘My business and I,

 Set Your Timeframe.